Nevertheless, we're having a good time so far, right, kids?

 All this does is tell them, okay, well, this is working and we can continue to do that.

-And so, you know, it's very emblematic, emblematic um, you know, of government trying to uh quote unquote not solve the the problem that they've created.
+And so, you know, it's very emblematic of government trying to, quote unquote, not solve the problem that they've created.

 It doesn't address the issue of why it's so expensive.

-If if colleges were effective, people should be able to pay down their loans.
+If colleges were effective, people should be able to pay down their loans.

-Uh, my my brother runs uh a school where basically he trains people to become electricians or contractors.
+My brother runs a school where basically he trains people to become electricians or contractors.

 And it's in Patterson, New Jersey, which will never be confused with Fiji or St. Bart's.

-It's it's a tough, tough town, and it's like 10 minutes from me.
+It's a tough, tough town, and it's like 10 minutes from these.

-I'm just saying that a lot of kids there, they can't afford to go to uh even a community college be because they're they're they're priced out, right?
+I'm just saying that a lot of kids there, they can't afford to go to even a community college because they're priced out, right?

-And his classes, and I'm not doing this to promote my my my brother's business, but their his classes are filled to the tilt.
+And his classes, and I'm not doing this to promote my brother's business, but his classes are filled to the tilt.

 And when these kids get out, something like 97% of them have jobs waiting for them because there is such a demand.

-And there's such a shortage here and I think that we should be talking about that a lot more, but that would take sane and soda sober leadership for talking about solutions instead about all the things that we we seem to focus on.
+But that would take sane and sober leadership for talking about solutions instead about all the things that we seem to focus on.

-Yeah, unfortunately the left has come up with education as a right instead of what colleges are providing which is an accreditation and that's an investment.
+Yeah, unfortunately, the left has come up with education is a right instead of what colleges are providing, which is an accreditation, and that's an investment.

 And so an investment has to be evaluated on investment parameters.